Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 Group A will, among other things, review the suitability of the current Guide to application of the Machinery Directive with regard to the essential health and safety requirements (EHSRs) amended in the MR, the topic of ‘substantial modification’, and machine-specific provisions of the New Legislative Framework.

 Group B focuses on functional safety and deals with the topics of AI-powered safety functions and software as a safety component.
-In this context, a close interrelationship with the new EU regulation on artificial intelligence is to be expected.

 Group D deals with the topic of cybersecurity, which has been newly included in the MVO.
 Here, too, overlaps with another EU regulation are to be expected, namely the new Cyber Resilience Act.
+This requirement is to be specified in technical terms within the framework of the new prEN 50742 standard.

 Does the current Guide to application of the Machinery Directive already cover the Machinery Regulation?